GMOD/jbrowse-components/website/docs/tutorials/desktop_spec_plugin_tutorial.md

 In this tutorial, we are going to write a plugin that performs some of the file preparation steps outlined in the [CLI tutorial](../config_cli).
 Specifically, our plugin will provide users with an interface to submit their file, the simple script will accept the file, then the script will run the appropriate operations against it, and then it will provide JBrowse with the files in an acceptable format.
 This kind of workflow can only be done on JBrowse desktop.

 A completed version of this plugin can be found [here](https://github.com/carolinebridge-oicr/jbrowse-plugin-desktop-tools) if you get stuck following along.

-:::info Note
+:::info

 Presently there is no formal procedure to differentiate desktop-specific plugins from universal plugins.
 Please include this information in the README of your repository if making a public-facing plugin, and follow the outlined steps for restricting plugin behaviour to desktop only.

 :::

 ### Setup